vbaconnet-ledger/developer-portal/_docs/DA/01_readme.md

 You can easily authorize your DApp to be embedded only by Ledger Live DApp Browser by specifying the DApp Browser URL.

+[Learn more](https://blog.ledger.com/paraswap-defi/) about the rationale behind this design choice.

 ### Automatic instancing